kickapoo/aira/README.md

 [codecov]: https://codecov.io/gh/openmeteo/aira

 Aira is a web application that calculates soil water balance in order to provide the users with irrigation advice.
-Its input should be prepared with [pthelma](http://pthelma.readthedocs.org/).
-It is under heavy development.

 How to run a development instance: